 Jerri Avery joins Oxford Treatment Center

-New clinical director brings more than 20 years’ experience in substance abuse
+New clinical director brings more than 20 years’ experience

 A longtime regional leader in behavioral healthcare has joined Oxford Treatment Center as clinical director.